 - All portable fire extinguishers must be checked monthly for obvious damage, broken seals, and to ensure that the gauge is in the operable range or, if not equipped with a gauge, for the proper weight.
 School-based personnel are responsible for monthly inspection of fire extinguishers. - Pressurized water extinguishers (or any other extinguisher that carries a 2-A rating) in hallways must be placed so that the travel distance to reach extinguisher is no more than 75 feet (distance between extinguishers cannot exceed 150 feet).
 All laboratories, shops, mechanical and boiler rooms, and other areas containing special hazards must have an extinguisher(s) rated for use with A, B, and C-type hazards.
 Portable fire extinguishers must be installed in all kitchens and must be compatible with the automatic suppression system agent used in the hood suppression system. - A thorough inspection by trained personnel, following maintenance procedures in NFPA 10, the Standard for Portable Fire Extinguishers, is required annually.
-The Office of Facilities Management will conduct annual fire extinguisher inspections.

-Location of classrooms-
+Location of Classrooms